spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following changes have been applied in the database:
+Make sure the following changes have been applied in the database:

 | DATABASE ENTITY | TYPE | EVENT |
 | --- | --- | --- |